Skip to content

 Chantilly Lace vs Greek Villa.
 A selection of white paint swatches under a larger sample of Chantilly Lace.

-You can clearly see that Greek Villa and Chantilly Lace are not very similar.
-Greek Villa does tend to look more white than you would think from the swatch, but it is definitely still creamy.
+While Greek Villa does tend to look more white than you would think from the swatch, it is definitely still creamy.

 The LRV of Greek Villa is 84.